Prostate Cancer

 Some prostate cancers grow and spread quickly, while others grow so slowly that they do not cause harm.
 Side effects of treatment can include incontinence and erectile dysfunction.
 It is important for you to balance the potential benefits and risks of screening based on your personal and family history, concerns and other medical conditions.

-One of the more common ways to screen for prostate cancer is with a blood test that measures the amount of prostate-specific antigen (PSA) in the blood.
+Prostate cancer screening uses a blood test that measures the amount of prostate-specific antigen (PSA) in the blood.
 If your PSA level indicates you may have cancer, next steps could include a repeat PSA test, imaging, a biopsy or other tests.

 The American Cancer Society recommends having the conversation about screening by different ages depending on your risk.
 Discuss starting this screening with your provider at age: